James Stewart, Earl of Arran: Career

 He was the second son of Andrew Stewart, 2nd Lord Ochiltree, by his wife Agnes, the daughter of John Cunningham, 5th of Capringtoun, Ayrshire.
 Stewart's sister, Margaret, was married to the reformer John Knox.

-In April 1573, James was sent as a "pledge" or hostage to England for the security of the English army and artillery sent to the "Lang Siege" of Edinburgh Castle, which was held by supporters of Mary Queen of Scots.
+In April 1573, James was sent as a "pledge" or hostage to England for the security of the English army and artillery sent to the "Lang Siege" of Edinburgh Castle, which was held by supporters of Mary, Queen of Scots.
 Regent Morton gave him £55 for his expenses in England.
 He was Captain of the Royal Guard of James VI, served with the Dutch forces in the Netherlands against the Spanish, and returned to Scotland in 1579.

 James quickly became a favourite of the young king, and in 1580 was made Gentleman of the Bedchamber.
 He was a follower of Esmé Stewart, and in January 1580 he accused the former Regent Morton, still the effective power in Scotland, of participation in the murder of Henry Stuart, Lord Darnley.
 Stewart was rewarded as Tutor of Arran, with powers over the earldom of the mentally-ill James Hamilton, 3rd Earl of Arran, then made Earl of Arran on 22 April 1581.
 He also claimed the position of second person in the land through being nearest to the king by descent, other than the now-insane third earl.
 The new Earl often resided at the Hamilton's Kinneil House until after his own fall in the autumn of 1585, when he remained at Kinneil under house-arrest, and for a time Kinneil was called Arran House.

 In July 1581 he married Elizabeth Stewart, the divorced former wife of the King's great-uncle, Robert Stewart, once Earl of Lennox and now Earl of March.
 Elizabeth, the Countess of Arran, was the daughter of John Stewart, 4th Earl of Atholl.

 The Lennox-Arran administration

 Esmé Stewart was made Earl, then Duke, of Lennox, and he and Arran became partners in government, and rivals for the supremacy.

 Their government of Scotland, and their correspondence with France and Spain, made them unpopular in England and with the "ultra-Protestant" sector at home, although the young King greatly admired Lennox and enjoyed his company.
 Lennox and Arran disagreed over several issues, including the rehabilitation of Thomas Kerr of Ferniehirst in June 1581.

+James VI wrote to Mary on 28 May 1582 that the Earl of Arran and Lennox were as good friends as ever, and they would both work to accomplish the "Association", a plan for Mary to return to Scotland.